aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 * `{sand:1, quartz:1}` is sand.
 Sand composed of more things: `{sand:1, quartz:3, hematite:2, feldspar:1, limestone:1}`
 * `{concrete:1, red_dye:1}` is red concrete.
 * `{oak:1, wood:1, blue_dye:1, white_dye:2}` is wood that is dyed light blue.

+#### Attributes
+[Mar 10 2025](https://thingmaker.us.eu.org/post/?id=m7cllbb5bc9f): Voxels have attributes like color and material type, which should be changeable.
+To store them, there can be a octree for each attribute.

 #### Behavior of materials
 <img src="2025-07-29 17.16 River with Boulders.png" style="filter:brightness(1.125)" loading="lazy">